 Though generally used as a drinking water filter, you can get a bit of customization work done by your plumber and connect the filter outlet to your bathroom to get purified water in the shower.

-#2 Shower filter- Only For Chlorine and Chloramine
+#2 Shower filter- For Acting Against Chlorine & Chloramine

 I always recommend getting a shower filter anyway because of how prevalent chlorine/ chloramine is in our water.
 Even if we discount the fact that these chemicals may have other serious effects on health, as they are unproven, the fact remains that chlorine and chloramine are damaging for the skin.